 45. Coffee scrub

-If your favorite coffee or tea mug has dark stains, scour with a one-to-one mix of vinegar and salt.
+If your favorite coffee or tea mug has dark stains, scour with a 1-to-1 mix of vinegar and salt.
 Rinse well in warm water.

 46. Stop mold

 Spray undiluted vinegar onto areas that develop mold or mildew.
-You can add a bit of essential oil to the spray bottle, but remember that the vinegar smell will go away.
+You can add a bit of essential oil to the spray bottle, but remember, the vinegar smell will go away.

 47. Clean filters

-Soak humidifier or air conditioner filters in a 50/50 solution, then rinse and squeeze dry.
+Soak humidifier or air conditioner filters in a 50/50 solution of vinegar and water, then rinse and squeeze dry.

 48. Sanitize cutting boards

-After washing, spray with undiluted white vinegar to further disinfect the surface.
+After washing cutting boards, spray with undiluted white vinegar to further disinfect the surface.
 Bonus: It’ll neutralize the odor of that fish you just cut up.